REWORKED VINTAGE AND ORIGINAL GRAPHICS INSPIRED BY JAPANESE STREETWEAR FASHION CULTURE. DESIGNED & HAND PRINTED IN LOS ANGELES.

 Nicole credits her childhood in Japan with her fascination with streetwear, often reminiscing on the experimental and innovative styles she observed walking through the back streets of Harajuku.
 She points specifically to the unique success Japanese streetwear designers have had with reinventing and repurposing mainstream Western fashion trends — such as the American grunge movement of the late 90’s.

 “The Laughing Geisha” features repurposed vintage pieces thrifted by Tiedemann, who adds her painterly take on Japanese art backed by an intimate relationship with the culture itself.
 Each item is up-cycled, hand-painted or printed by hand, so no two pieces are exactly the same.
-She names Atsuhiko Mori, Jun Takahashi, Nigo, and Bobby Hundreds as some of her most notable fashion influences.
+She names Yohji Yamamoto, Jun Takahashi, and Issey Miyake as some of her most notable fashion influences.